inverno-io/inverno-mods/inverno-security-jose/README.md

 In above code, we can see that the cipher text is common to all recipients which explains why content related parameters and the encryption algorithm must be consistent across all recipients and to make this clear the encryption algorithm was specified in the common protected header, encoded in Base64.
 Unprotected headers in each recipient then specify the key id and the algorithm to use to resolve the content encryption key in order to decrypt the JWE.

-The `JsonJWE` interface exposes the common protected and unprotected headers, the cipher text, the initilization vector, the additional authentication data and the authentication tag as well as the `JWE` instances corresponding to each recipient.
+The `JsonJWE` interface exposes the common protected and unprotected headers, the cipher text, the initialization vector, the additional authentication data and the authentication tag as well as the `JWE` instances corresponding to each recipient.

 ```java
 List<JWE<Message>> jweRecipients = jsonJWE.getRecipients().stream()